pubky/pubky-knowledge-base/Explore/PubkyCore/SecurityModel.md

 **Note on signing**: Data signing will be optional.
 Not every use case needs cryptographic verification, and signing adds overhead.
 Apps can choose whether to sign data based on their trust requirements.

 **Mitigation:**
-Users maintain local backups via [[PubkyBackup|Pubky Backup]], ensuring data portability even if the homeserver refuses to cooperate.
+Users maintain local backups via [[PubkyBackup|Pubky Backup]], ensuring data portability even if the Homeserver refuses to cooperate.
 Homeserver mirroring (slave servers) is planned but not yet implemented.

 ### Network Attackers